-- Knowledge that the action could bring harm
+- The knowledge that the action could bring harm

-- Intent of causing bodily harm to another person
+- The intent of causing bodily harm to another person

-In other words, assault is defined as the intention of using willful force to cause bodily harm, and it has to be shown that the charged person understood that their actions would cause such harm.
-Of course, there are several different kinds of assault.
+In other words, assault is the intention of using willful force to cause bodily harm, and it has to be shown that the charged person understood that their actions would cause such harm.
+There are several different kinds of assault.

 Assault with a Firearm